reservoirpy/reservoirpy/README.md

 # ReservoirPy (FunkyReservoir)
 A simple and flexible code for Reservoir Computing architectures like Echo State Networks.

-This toolbox works for Python 2.
-Please send a request if you need it for Python 3, because the update to Python 3 should not be long.
+This toolbox works for Python 3 (and should be compatible for Python2).
+We just updated it from Python 2 to 3, so tell us if you have any issue with it.

 ## Quick try
 #### Chaotic timeseries prediction (MackeyGlass)